 Good sources of Protein:

-Omega 3: This nutrient has truly developed in the public consciousness in recent years, with now being aware of how it can profit cognitive function and memory, but did you also realize that omega 3 helps to support your skin, eyes and sleep patterns as well?
+This nutrient has truly developed in the public consciousness in recent years, with now being aware of how it can profit cognitive function and memory, but did you also realize that omega 3 helps to support your skin, eyes, and sleep patterns as well?
 Unfortunately, you are certainly not the only one, our consumption of omega 3 is much less.
-Some portion of this is essentially because of seasonal changes – oily fish, a significant source of omega-3, aren’t as easily accessible during winter.
+Some portion of this is essential because of seasonal changes – oily fish, a significant source of omega-3, aren’t as easily accessible during winter.

 This consumption of omega-3 can have various repercussions – your skin, which is vulnerable during winter, needs omega-3 to remain solid and hydrated.
 It’s also believed that omega-3 could be linked to SAD, with studies showing that omega-3 could be helpful when it comes to easing low mood and depression symptoms.
 If you are looking to increase your intake of omega-3 during winter, you can generally go to plant-based sources, for example, chia seeds or flax seeds.